idhantsingh027/algorithm-visualizer/README.md

 # 📊 Algorithm Visualizer

-A modern, interactive algorithm visualizer built with React that helps you understand sorting algorithms through step-by-step visual demonstrations and code highlighting.
+A modern, interactive algorithm visualizer built with React that helps you understand sorting algorithms and data structures through step-by-step visual demonstrations and code highlighting.

 ## 🚀 Features